MarkusLange/r_ru-torrent-install-script/README.md

     - Debian (tested 9+)
     - Ubuntu
     - Mint
+	- LMDE (Linux Mint Debian Edition)
     - Raspbian/Raspberry Pi OS
   - needs only wget and dialog, pre installation
   - choose a present user or add a new one for rtorrent
   - script keeps itself actuall (grep users and ruTorrent Version on startup)
-  - Web Authenification can de-/activate on will, user can add and remove
+  - Web Authentication can de-/activate on will, users can add or remove via menu
-  - SSL support Self Signed or Let's Encrypt certificate
+  - SSL support, Self Signed or Let's Encrypt certificate
   - Since max certifcate duration is 398 days added the option to renew the certificate on purpose, for Self Signed and Let's Encrypt (https://www.ssl.com/blogs/398-day-browser-limit-for-ssl-tls-certificates-begins-september-1-2020/)
   - HTTP to HTTPS redirection
   - shows installation log